 Choose your contractor carefully

-Iowa does not require a separate state-level roofing contractor license, though residential contractors performing storm damage repairs must comply with Iowa Code § 103A.71 contract requirements.
-Cedar Rapids homeowners should verify contractor general liability insurance and workers' compensation coverage before signing any agreement.
-Check that contracts include required Iowa consumer protection disclosures and verify credentials for any claimed manufacturer certifications directly with the issuing bodies.
+Iowa does not require a separate state-level roofing contractor license for Cedar Rapids contractors.
+However, residential contractors performing storm damage repairs are subject to Iowa Code § 103A.71, which imposes specific contract requirements including mandatory disclosures.
+Homeowners should verify general liability insurance, workers' compensation coverage, and confirm that contractor agreements include required Iowa consumer protection disclosures.

 10